Kabhi Alvida Naa Kehna: Plot

 Dev and Maya meet at a train station and confess their love.
 They begin an affair but struggle with guilt as their spouses try to save their marriages.
 Their secret is exposed when Sam and Kamal discover them in an embrace.
 That night, Sam suffers a fatal heart attack.
 On his deathbed, he urges Maya to leave Rishi so they can both pursue happiness.
-After Sam’s death, Dev and Maya decide to end their affair and go back to their spouses, but first they must confess to them the truth about their extramarital affairs that they have been hiding for so long because neither of them will be able to move on in the shadow of lies.
-Shocked, Rhea and Rishi divorce their spouses, although Rhea allows Kamal to stay with her and Arjun.
-Dev and Maya part ways, each pretending to have moved on, as Maya relocates to Philadelphia.
-Rhea is happy with Arjun, while Dev, Maya, and Rishi remain alone and depressed.
+After Sam's death, Dev and Maya decide to end their affair and go back to their spouses, but first they must confess to them the truth about their extramarital affairs because neither of them will be able to move on in the shadow of lies.
+Shocked, Rhea and Rishi divorce them, though Kamal remains with Rhea and Arjun.
+Dev and Maya part ways, each pretending to have moved on as Maya relocates to Philadelphia.
+Rhea is happy with Arjun as Dev, Maya, and Rishi are alone and depressed.

 Three years later, Rishi visits Maya, revealing that he has forgiven her and is remarrying.
 At his wedding, Maya encounters Rhea (who is also friends with Rishi's second wife), who is now dating her boss, Jai.
 Rhea and Rishi encourage Maya to find Dev.
 Learning he is leaving for Toronto, she rushes to the train station.
 Dev sees her but avoids contact, believing she is still with Rishi.
 As the train departs, however, he notices Maya's tears, pulls the emergency brake, and they reconcile.
 In a closing voiceover, Dev reflects that although he and Maya found happiness together, they continue to carry the guilt of the pain they caused along the way.